top of page

 Information Literacy, Supporting Instructor (Fall Semester)

-Start-up Seminar A/B, Co-Instructor (Spring & Fall Semester)
+Start-up Seminar A/B, Supporting Instructor (Spring & Fall Semester)

 My teaching is in line with the ISTE standard (International Society for Technology in Education).
 My mission is to prepare students to thrive in the Innovation Age by teaching them to think at three levels: